solidity-labs-io/forge-proposal-simulator/docs/guides/governor-bravo-proposal.md

 ### Deploying a Governor Bravo on Testnet

-You'll need a Bravo Governor contract set up on the testnet before running the proposal.
+Before running the proposal, set up a Bravo Governor contract on the testnet.

-We have a script in [script/](https://github.com/solidity-labs-io/fps-example-repo/tree/main/script) folder called `DeployGovernorBravo.s.sol` to facilitate this process.
+A script named `DeployGovernorBravo.s.sol` in the [script/](https://github.com/solidity-labs-io/fps-example-repo/tree/main/script) folder facilitates this process.

-Before running the script, you must add the `DEPLOYER_EOA` address to the `Addresses.json` file.
+Before running the script, add the `DEPLOYER_EOA` address to the `Addresses.json` file.

 ```json
 [